Gluten Free Anzac Biscuits – No Oats!

 I have more information about oats and my choice not to have any recipes containing oats on Gluten Free Kiwi Favourites in my “Are oats gluten free?” post.

-I do have a recipe for gluten free Anzac biscuits with oats on my other website, Sweetness and Bite, and I have an oat-free variation of that recipe using quinoa flakes.
-But here’s the thing – while quinoa flakes are the most similar product in terms of looks and texture, they do have a very, very strong quinoa taste that not everyone fancies.
+I do have a recipe for gluten free Anzac biscuits with oats on my other website, Sweetness and Bite, that I used to make before my Dad stopped eating oats, and I do have an oat-free variation of that recipe using quinoa flakes.
+But here’s the thing – while quinoa flakes are the most similar product in terms of looks and texture, they do have a very, very strong quinoa taste that not everyone likes.

-You do need to make sure you buy gluten free cornflakes – while you’d think most cornflakes would be gluten free (they’re made from corn, after all) alas they’re usually not.
-Many brands of cornflakes add malt barley flavouring, which is not safe for Coeliacs.
+You do need to make sure you buy gluten free cornflakes – many brands of cornflakes add malt barley flavouring, which is not safe for Coeliacs.
 You’ll usually find the gluten free cornflakes in the gluten free aisle at the supermarket.

 Update: You can also make these using gluten free Weet-Bix instead of cornflakes!
-It results in a texture a little more similar to the traditional Anzac biscuit, although the flavour isn’t quite as strongly Anzac biscuit because the flavour of the Weet-bix comes through more than the cornflake version.
-But if you like GF weet-bix, or want a biscuit with a little more fibre, then the Weet-bix version is a great option.
+It results in a texture a little more similar to the traditional Anzac biscuit, although the flavour isn’t quite as strongly Anzac biscuit because the flavour of the Weet-bix makes the biscuits taste a little nuttier than the cornflake version.
+But if you like GF Weet-bix, or want a biscuit with a little more fibre, then the Weet-bix version is a great option.

 Because it makes for a less traditional biscuit, and because the recipe needed to be tweaked slightly from this one, I have given them their own post – Gluten Free Weet-Bix Biscuits.